jdegand/shoppingify-firebase/README.md

 - `MegaMenu`, `TieredMenu`, and `Dock` can be used vertically.
 - Adding a `tooltip` to `MenuItems` in the `TieredMenu` component does not work?
 I looked in the source code and the TieredMenu component has the `pTooltip` directive.
 - You can't use a `title` attribute for a tooltip either.
 See this [Github issue](https://github.com/primefaces/primeng/issues/14217).
+- `Object.keys` does not work inside an Angular template.
+- Could use a sidepanel or a modal for the new item form.
+- Since I am using a dropdown for the category input and it is the last input of the form, it might not be good to use a modal for the form.
+- Use a router-outlet for the cart and the new item form?
+An advantage of using router outlet would be always having a correct URL path.
+- The original DevChallenges design does not take into account mobile design.
+Having separate URL paths would help translate the design to mobile.

 ## Continued Development

 - PrimeFlex?
 - Guards
+- TypeScript fixes
 - Tests
 - Replace `getRawValue` in the register and login submit functions?